Categories of Doctoral Funding

 Students appointed as student officers of research provide research services.
 Those who are fully funded are appointed to the title of Graduate Research Assistants.
 A PhD student appointed as a GRA spends significant time engaged in research activity.
 Such time includes both educational activity and work.
 These two components are often inextricably intermingled.
 Because a GRA’s time engaged in research activity comprises both an educational and a work component, the overall time spent is expected to be significantly higher than the work component that is subject to hours limitations under various policies and regulations.

-Funded doctoral students in Arts and Sciences programs who are appointed as salaried student officers may not spend more than twenty hours per week in the discharge of the responsibilities associated with their appointment and those associated with any other activity within or outside Columbia for which they are compensated.
+PhD students in Arts and Sciences programs who are appointed as salaried student officers may not spend more than twenty hours per week in the discharge of the responsibilities associated with their appointment and those associated with any other activity within or outside Columbia for which they are compensated.

 A PhD student appointed as a GRA spends significant time engaged in research activity.
 Such time includes both educational activity and work.
 These two components are often inextricably intermingled.
 Because a GRA’s time engaged in research activity comprises both an educational and a work component, the overall time spent is expected to be significantly higher than the work component that is subject to hours limitations under various policies and regulations.
+For all salaried student officer appointments, work toward the student’s PhD/dissertation and time spent as students in their own classes or on their own coursework are not included in the work that is part of the appointment.